VIN-y/MissChanger/README.md

 - Voron 2.4 350 (up to 5 SBs)
 - Voron 2.4 300 (up to 4 SBs)

 For those who want to adapt MissChanger to you own system.
-The Bar-Ends are 28 mm each, and each dock are 80mm in width.
+The Bar-Ends are 28mm each, and each dock is 80mm in width.
+All will be riding in the grove of the 2020 aluminium extrusion frame.

 #### Toolheads: